tkr-research/twinbreak/README.md

 cd twinbreak
   ```

-3) Run the setup script, providing your Hugging Face access token and the model storage path.
+3) Run the [setup.sh](./setup.sh) script, providing your Hugging Face access token and the model storage path.
    Therefore, replace
    _<HUGGING\_FACE\_TOKEN>_ and _<STORE\_MODEL\_DISK\_PATH>_ with the real values, e.g.,
    _hf\_xxxYOURTOKENxxx_ and _\home\user\.cache\huggingface_.
 Note, that the terminal user needs read and write
    permissions to the selected directory.
 The two values